 NSW Regional Science Grants program

 Funded by the NSW Department of Industry and the Commonwealth Department of Industry, Innovation and Science, the NSW Regional Science Grants program aims to further develop the network of NSW Regional Science Hubs.
-These are local partnerships that bring together multidisciplinary teams to develop and deliver high-profile STEM engagement programs in NSW.
+These local partnerships bring together multidisciplinary teams to develop and deliver high-profile STEM engagement programs in NSW.

 Download the NSW Regional Science Hubs Terms of Reference